9 Types of Pipes Used in Commercial Building Construction

 PB or polybutylene pipes were originally manufactured as a replacement for copper pipes in interior water distribution and underground water mains.
 These pipes usually have diameters ranging from half to one inch and have markings like “PB2110.”

-In residential buildings, these pipes often come in a grey hue, although they can also be black, blue, white, or silver.
-Grey ones are mostly placed near water heaters, toilets, sinks, and inside the walls and ceilings of the basement.
+In residential buildings, these pipes often come in a gray hue, although they can also be black, blue, white or silver.
+Grey ones are mostly placed near water heaters, toilets, sinks and inside the walls and ceilings of the basement.

 Don’t get confused though, as these are not the same as PEX pipes, which are more flexible and heat resistant.